Europe

 For 19 years, he operated a small gallery downstairs where he sold his work.
 Upstairs, he taught his students.
 Throughout the house, I found personal objects like furnishings in the living areas, the kitchen and Rembrandt’s personal collections.

 The Rembrandt House offers an intimate look at the life of Rembrandt and his complicated personal life.
-An artist extraordinaire, his life was clouded by both deaths of family members and an eventual bankruptcy.
+An artist extraordinaire, his life was clouded by both the deaths of family members and an eventual bankruptcy.

 Located at Jodenbreestraat 4, 1011 NK Amsterdam.
 Open daily from 10 a.m. to 6 p.m.
-Adult admission is €19.50 and kids are €6.00.
+Adult admission is €21.50, young adults (18 to 25) are €15 and kids ( 6 to 17) are €8.00.
 Reservations are recommended.

 Time to Spend: 2 hours